tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

 ---
 &nbsp;
 It is time to look at interactivity in Processing.
 You can program Processing to work with a range of input, such as microphones, cameras, or even something you have built with an Arduino board.
 For this lesson, though, we'll stick to plain-old keyboard and mouse input.
-Most of the upcoming sketches are purely playful, but you'll also look and building a basic drawing application.
+Most of the upcoming sketches are purely playful, but you'll also look and building a basic painting application.
 You will discover that standard Processing functions were not purpose-designed for building user interfaces.
 But, the lesson includes an introductory tutorial that incorporates the *controlP5* graphical user interface library.
 This library includes a suit of essential input elements, such as buttons, checkboxes, sliders, toggles, and textfields.

 [Complete list of Processing lessons]({{ site.baseurl }}/#processing-reverse)